neomutt/neomutt.github.io/_dev/architectures.md

 ## Motivation

-@flatcap said he's being reluctant to change the build system, because he doesn't know which Operating system or architecture that would break.
+[@flatcap](https://github.com/flatcap) said he's being reluctant to change the build system, because he doesn't know which operating system or architecture that would break.

 ## CMake supported platforms